 Since there are so many different gaming sections on the Coral site that it can be difficult to decipher where exactly you need to go to find what you are looking for.

-The main casino is easier to fathom since it contains only Playtech titles.
-There are only 90 games in total, though, with two thirds of them being slots and the rest made up of a quality selection of 30 blackjack, roulette, and poker variations.
-You can expect a lot of branded content in here, Playtech does this sort of thing very well, especially when it comes to jackpots of which there are 25.
+The main casino is the place to start, as all of the other filtering options become available from there.
+There are around 2,000 games in total, with around three quarters of them being slots and the rest made up of a quality selection of blackjack, roulette, and poker variations.
+You can expect a lot of branded content in here, Playtech does this sort of thing very well, especially when it comes to jackpots, and they are a dominant provider on this site.

-In terms of the other areas of the site, you can count on a further 400 games at least, although there could well be more, it’s difficult to tell which games are duplicated in the different sections – it really is a lucky dip.
-These are a mixture of table games, lots more slots, and even some exclusives from Corals in-house developer CR Games.
+In terms of the other aspects of the site, you can count on a mixture of table games and even some exclusives from Corals in-house developer CR Games.
 These titles will not be available anywhere else.

-That makes 500+ games in total which is a good manageable number for players to chew through, and they come from a strong list of developers too.
+That makes a good number of entertainment options for players to chew through, far bigger than anyone could expect to ever get through, and they come from a strong list of developers too.
 These include but are not limited to; NetEnt, Playtech, Cryptologic, IGT, Amaya Online, Blueprint, Merkur, and Electracade.

-The live casino at Coral boasts around 85 different tables and it’s all about blackjack, roulette, and baccarat with 20+ tables of each.
-There are a handful of spin and win and poker games, but that’s it.
+The live casino at Coral boasts loads of different tables and it’s all about blackjack, roulette, and baccarat with 35+ tables of the former and a good 15 or 20 each of the latter two.
+There are a handful of poker games too, but that’s it in terms of traditional casino games.
 There are some Coral exclusive tables too if this is something that appeals to you.